 From 1805 to 1808, Byron attended Trinity College intermittently, engaged in many sexual escapades and fell deep into debt.
 During this time, he found diversion from school and partying with boxing, horse riding and gambling.
 In June 1807, he formed an enduring friendship with John Cam Hobhouse and was initiated into liberal politics, joining the Cambridge Whig Club.

 After receiving a scathing review of his first volume of poetry, Hours of Idleness, in 1808, Byron retaliated with the satirical poem "English Bards and Scotch Reviewers."
 The poem attacked the literary community with wit and satire, and gained him his first literary recognition.
 Upon turning 21, Byron took his seat in the House of Lords.
-A year later, with John Hobhouse, he embarked on a grand tour through the Mediterranean Sea and began writing "Childe Harold's Pilgrimage," a poem of a young man's reflections on travel in foreign lands.
+A year later, with John Hobhouse, he embarked on a grand tour through the Mediterranean and Aegean seas, visiting Portugal, Spain, Malta, Albania, Greece and Turkey.
+It was during his journey, filled with inspiration, he began writing "Childe Harold's Pilgrimage," a poem of a young man's reflections on travel in foreign lands.